 Graphics: Radeon RX Vega 11 | Cores: 4 | Threads: 8 | Base Clock: 3.7 GHz | Turbo Clock: 4.2 GHz | Socket: AM4 | Graphics Core Clock Speed: 1400 MHz

 Ryzen 5 3400G proves to be a great APU for PC builds that are centered around gaming.
 Launched in July 2020, the Ryzen 5 3400G was part of AMD’s new lineup.
-It quickly became a well known and loved CPU.
+It quickly became a well-known and loved CPU.
 Many people expect that APUs can’t handle Triple-A titles.
 At best, you’ll be getting medium graphics on the latest releases.
 However, the Ryzen 5 3400G proves that even integrated GPUs can pack powerful punches.
 The Ryzen 5 3400X would make a decent pairing with one of our picks for the best budget AM4 motherboards under $100.

-The best quad core APU on our list, the Ryzen 5 3400G may just be the friend that budget PC builders are looking for.
+The best quad core APU on our list, the Ryzen 5 3400G, may just be the friend that budget PC builders are looking for.
 You can always opt to have a dedicated GPU however, that will raise the price quite a bit for some people.
 If that is the case for you, going for Ryzen 5 3400G is what you should be doing right now.
 The integrated graphics of this APU are quite sufficient and can run games like Fortnite and Valorant with ease.
 AMD does a great job of justifying the price tag of this APU as well, making it a very smart investment.

 Graphics: Radeon RX Vega 11 | Cores: 4 | Threads: 8 | Base Clock: 3.6 GHz | Turbo Clock: 3.9 GHz | Socket: AM4 | Graphics Core Clock Speed: 1250 MHz